ietf-wg-cellar/matroska-specification/chapters.md

 ### Edition flags

-The edition's _hidden_ flag behaves much the same as the chapter's _hidden_ flag: if an edition is hidden then none of its children shall be visible, no matter their own _hidden_ flags.
+The edition's _hidden_ flag behaves much the same as the chapter's _hidden_ flag: if an edition is hidden then none of its children SHALL be visible, no matter their own _hidden_ flags.
 If the edition is toggled to being visible then the chapter atom's _hidden_ flags decide whether or not the chapter is visible.

 ## Menu features